-Do you want to know the difference between landing page vs website?
+Do you want to know the difference between a landing page and a website?

-Landing page vs Website, both are used for different purposes.
-Many small businesses get confused that whether they need a landing page or a website to showcase their online presence.
+Landing page vs. Website, both are used for different purposes.
+Many small businesses get confused about whether they need a landing page or a website to showcase their online presence.

 What is a Website?

 A website is a collection of internal web pages and sections that contain information about your company.
 They often inform potential clients about your company, what you do, and the products and services you provide.

 A blog page, a WordPress login page, discussion forums, and other specialty sites may be included on your website.

 A website’s basic purpose is to describe your business to potential customers and, in many circumstances, to sell a product or service.

 There are multiple types of websites, each with its own set of pages dedicated to various aspects.

 A landing page, on the other hand, is a single, independent web page meant to entice users to take advantage of an offer.
 This might be anything from free trials or demos to ebooks or discount vouchers.

 It may also serve a specific function and achieve a defined goal.
 It’s a versatile tool that may be applied in lead generation, marketing, and advertising initiatives or as a coming soon website for a business.